Maya civilization: Geography

 The Maya civilization occupied a wide territory that included southeastern Mexico and northern Central America.
-This area included the entire Yucatán Peninsula and all of the territory now incorporated into the modern countries of Guatemala and Belize, as well as the western portions of Honduras and El Salvador.
+This area included the entire Yucatán Peninsula and all of the territory now in the modern countries of Guatemala and Belize, as well as the western portions of Honduras and El Salvador.
 Most of the peninsula is formed by a vast plain with few hills or mountains and a generally low coastline.
+The territory of the Maya covered a third of Mesoamerica, and the Maya were engaged in a dynamic relationship with neighbouring cultures that included the Olmecs, Mixtecs, Teotihuacan, and Aztecs.
+During the Early Classic period, the Maya cities of Tikal and Kaminaljuyu were key Maya foci in a network that extended into the highlands of central Mexico; there was a strong Maya presence at the Tetitla compound of Teotihuacan.
+The Maya city of Chichen Itza and the distant Toltec capital of Tula had an especially close relationship.

 The Petén region consists of densely forested low-lying limestone plain; a chain of fourteen lakes runs across the central drainage basin of Petén.
 To the south the plain gradually rises towards the Guatemalan Highlands.
-Dense forest covers northern Petén and Belize, most of Quintana Roo, southern Campeche, and a portion of the south of Yucatán state.
+The dense Maya forest covers northern Petén and Belize, most of Quintana Roo, southern Campeche, and a portion of the south of Yucatán state.
 Farther north, the vegetation turns to lower forest consisting of dense scrub.

 The littoral zone of Soconusco lies to the south of the Sierra Madre de Chiapas, and consists of a narrow coastal plain and the foothills of the Sierra Madre.
 The Maya highlands extend eastwards from Chiapas into Guatemala, reaching their highest in the Sierra de los Cuchumatanes.
-The major pre-Columbian population centres of the highlands were located in the largest highland valleys, such as the Valley of Guatemala and the Quetzaltenango Valley.
+Their major pre-Columbian population centres were in the largest highland valleys, such as the Valley of Guatemala and the Quetzaltenango Valley.
 In the southern highlands, a belt of volcanic cones runs parallel to the Pacific coast.
 The highlands extend northwards into Verapaz, and gradually descend to the east.

 History

-The history of Maya civilization is divided into three principal periods: the Preclassic, Classic, and Postclassic periods.
+The history of Maya civilization is divided into three principal periods: the Preclassic, Classic, and Postclassic.
 These were preceded by the Archaic Period, during which the first settled villages and early developments in agriculture emerged.
 Modern scholars regard these periods as arbitrary divisions of Maya chronology, rather than indicative of cultural evolution or decline.
 Definitions of the start and end dates of period spans can vary by as much as a century, depending on the author.